Our Worldwide Churches

 United Brethren work in Haiti began when Rev. Oliam Richard, a Haitian minister then living in Paris, France, learned about the United Brethren church through the UB website.
 He was supervising a group of churches in Haiti and wanted to find a group for them to affiliate with.
 Contacts were made.

-In October 2000, Global Ministries decided to launch into Haiti.
+In October 2000, UB Global decided to launch into Haiti.
 Rev. Richard moved back to Haiti to personally supervise the Haitian churches.
 The Haitian churches are a mission district under the supervision of the UB Church in Canada.

 In 1999, the UB churches of Nicaragua, Honduras, and the United States partnered to begin working in El Salvador.
 That work is now under the supervision of Honduras Conference.